-- 10.1 Employment Agreement between Delta Apparel, Inc and Matthew J. Miller dated April 4, 2022. - 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+- 10.1 Employment Agreement between Delta Apparel, Inc and Matthew J, Miller dated April 4, 2022: Incorporated by reference to Exhibit 10.1 to the Company's 10-Q filed on April 2, 2022. - 10.2 Employment Agreement between Delta Apparel, Inc and Jeffrey N. Stillwell dated January 1, 2022. - 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS Inline XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. - 101.SCH Inline XBRL Taxonomy Extension Schema - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)